treepeck/judo/README.md

   The image provides a Web UI management tool, available on the port 15672.
 - `mysql` - a database that stores player's credentials, active sessions and <br/>
   completed games.
+- `testdb` - a disposable database that provides an isolated layer for running<br/>
+  tests.
+Available only on `debug` branch.
 - `gatekeeper` - a WebSocker server that accepts and forwards events to the Justchess.
 - `justchess` - handles HTTP requests, Gatekeeper's events, and manages game states.
 - `frontend` - web ui.